Applications for Fall 2017 are CLOSED. Applications for Fall 2018 are accepted Sept. 1, 2017 through Feb. 1, 2018.

 Health insurance is required during clinical education courses.
 Students are responsible for any costs incurred for injuries occurring during their clinical experience.

 These requirements do not have to be fulfilled until they are explained at the orientation meeting.
-PTA students will be required to possess current CPR certification at the health care provider level, show proof of immunizations, TB test and physical examination before beginning any clinical experience.
+PTA students will be required to show proof of medical examination, health insurance and all applicable test, immunizations, and vaccinations before beginning any clinical experience.

 Background Checks and Drug Testing: